KayChansiri/Demo_Linear_Regression_ML/README.md

 <img width="641" alt="Screen Shot 2024-07-01 at 5 22 30 PM" src="https://github.com/KayChansiri/LinearRegressionML/assets/157029107/37bf0053-91a9-4ccd-8a37-4b3d9561eff6">

-The first step before we jump right into the ML process is to standardize all continuous features first.
+The first step, before we jump right into the ML process, is to standardize all continuous features.

 ```ruby
 #standardize continuous variables